-To qualify for admission to NCE, all applicants must be at least 18 (or 17, with written parent or guardian approval, and must turn 18 before their expected NCE graduation date) and meet the following general requirements:
+To qualify for admission to IBT, all applicants must be at least 18 (or 17, with written parent or guardian approval, and must turn 18 before their expected IBT graduation date) and meet the following general requirements:

-- Visit and tour the School. - Complete a personal interview with a School admissions representative. - Provide documentation of high school graduation, GED, or the equivalent, as described later in this section. - Show a valid Social Security Card. - Show a valid government issued photo identification card or driver's license. - Complete an enrollment agreement and other required enrollment paperwork. - Attend a financial aid interview and complete required financial aid paperwork. - Take the Wonderlic Scholastic Level Exam (SLE) and achieve the minimum acceptable score for their program of choice, as described later in this section.
+- Visit and tour the School. - Complete a personal interview with a School admissions representative. - Provide documentation of high school graduation, GED, or the equivalent, as described later in this section. - Show a valid Social Security Card. - Show a valid government issued photo identification card or driver's license. - Complete an enrollment agreement and other required enrollment paperwork. - Attend a financial aid interview and complete required financial aid paperwork. - Take the Wonderlic Scholastic Level Exam (SLE) and achieve the minimum acceptable score for their program of choice, as described later in this section. - Students applying to programs offering distance education classes will complete an Online Readiness Assessment and will receive the Distance Education System/Technology Requirements.